schipperius/schippress/README.markdown

-## the Nature of Things - it's a bit Circuitous!
+## the Nature of Things

-This is the personal blog of Mark Schiper.
+the personal blog of Mark Schipper.